-Our discussion and analysis of the Huntley Park District's financial performance provides an overview of the District's financial activities for the fiscal year ended December 31, 2019.
-Please read it in conjunction with the District's financial statements, which begin on page 19.
+Our discussion and analysis of the Huntley Park District's financial performance provides an overview of the District's financial activities for the fiscal year ended December 31, 2020.
+Please read it in conjunction with the District's financial statements, reported in the Basic Financial Statement section of this report.